-We Need More Disability Inclusion in Philanthropy - Exponent Philanthropy
+We Need More Disability Inclusive Philanthropy - Exponent Philanthropy

 A post to Exponent Philanthropy's blog

-As foundations strive to create a more equitable world, they must not overlook the importance of disability inclusion in philanthropy.
-Individuals with disabilities make up about 26% of the U.S. population.
+As foundations strive to create a more equitable world, they must not overlook the importance of disability inclusive philanthropy.
+Individuals with disabilities make up about 27% of the U.S. population.
 Yet, they’re consistently underrepresented on foundation boards and staff.
-Our 2023 Foundation Operations and Management Report found that just 12% of foundations had at least one board member who identified as having a disability, and only 3% of foundations had a full-time CEO who identified as having a disability.
+Our 2024 Foundation Operations and Management Report found that just 11% of participating foundations had at least one board member who identified as having a disability and 4% had a full-time CEO/top administrator who identified as having a disability.

 Disability Inclusion Strategies

-As a result of this underrepresentation, few foundations have implemented any strategy to promote disability inclusion.
+In addition to this underrepresentation, a very small portion of foundations (i.e., fewer than 5%) implemented any strategy to promote disability inclusion.

 Disability Inclusive Philanthropy